Social Security Disability Lawyer

 • copies of your medical records, including exam notes, surgical notes, test results, imaging records

-• Copies of anything else that proofs your medical condition as well as its restrictions and limitations
+• Copies of anything else that proves your medical condition, as well as its restrictions and limitations

-It is worth noting, however, that if you are suffering from a single or multiple medical conditions, if you develop along the way another impairment, the amount of your monthly benefit payment remains the same.
+It is worth noting, however, that if you are suffering from a single or multiple medical conditions and develop another impairment along the way, the amount of your monthly benefit payment remains the same.

 In other words, your benefits do not increase based on the development of an additional impairment.
 That being said, you should always keep the SSA informed of any changes in your medical condition.

-While it is true that the application process varies depending on the severity of the disease, the thoroughness of the application, and the geographical area where the applicant lives, the national average for processing the initial application is of 3 to 5 months to complete if the medical providers are quick to respond and when any additional information required by the Social Security Administration (SSA) is promptly received.
+While the application process varies depending on the severity of the disease, the thoroughness of the application, and the geographical area where the applicant lives, the national average for processing the initial application is 3 to 5 months if the medical providers are quick to respond and if any additional information required by the Social Security Administration (SSA) is promptly received.

-In Florida, an average of 70% of this initial claims are denied[3].
-And from this 70% denied claims, less than 10% are awarded during the reconsideration process[4].
+In Florida, an average of 70% of initial claims are denied[3].
+Of these 70% denied claims, less than 10% are awarded during the reconsideration process[4].

 If the claim needs additional analysis, the SSA requests that the applicant meet with a disability doctor, usually the original doctor who determined the condition, to get more insight into the severity of a specific medical condition, unless there are location difficulties to visit the original doctor or that there are inconsistencies in the original report that disqualifies said doctor.
 If this happens to be the case, then an independent examiner will be appointed.